Wood stork: Breeding

-This bird lays one clutch of three to five cream coloured eggs that are about 68 by 46 mm in size.
+This bird lays one clutch of three to five cream-coloured eggs that are about 68 by 46 mm in size.
 These eggs are usually laid one to two days apart and incubated for 27 to 32 days by both sexes.
 This incubation period starts when the first egg is laid.
-During the first week of incubation, the parents do not go far from the colony, with the exception of the short trips to forage, drink, and collect nesting material carried out by the non-incubating bird.
-After the first week, the non-incubating bird spends less time in the colony, although the eggs are never left unattended.
+During the first week of incubation, the parents do not go far from the colony, with the exception of the short trips to forage, drink, and collect nesting material carried out by the nonincubating bird.
+After the first week, the nonincubating bird spends less time in the colony, although the eggs are never left unattended.
 After a few hours of incubation, this bird sometimes takes a break to stretch, preen itself, rearrange nest material, or turn the eggs.
 The eggs hatch in the order in which they were laid, with an interval of a few days between when each egg hatches.